wp-plugins/flyzoo/readme.txt

 ####Chat rooms####

-Nobody likes ghost towns: engage your community with topic-related **group chats**!
+Nobody likes ghost towns: engage your community with a topic-related **chat**!

 * Chat rooms can be private or public
 * Customizable bad word filter
 * Multiple chat rooms on your site (WOW &amp; PRO Plans)
 * Users can start private conversations with other users
 * Chat windows can be moved, resized and minimized
-* Rich set of emoticons
+* Emoticons
-* Operators can ban users and remove comments
+* Ban users and remove move comments
-* Preview Media Links (Youtube, Vimeo, SoundCloud and more...)
+* Embed Media (Youtube, Vimeo, SoundCloud and more...)
 * Sound Notifications
-* Users can update their profile and avatar
-* Responsive layout
+* User profiles with avatars

 ####Languages####